mpmccode/mpmc_testing/README.md

 ### Notes on test options
 A `precision` of `exact` is the same as setting the precision to `0.0`.
 For comparisons, use `less` or `greater` as needed.
-Less (or greater) than or equal to are not supported as of this time.
+These are respectively equivalent to "less than" and "greater than."
 If you want to find the LAST occurrence of your search string, use `search reverse` in your input.
 This is useful for testing properties at equilibrium or for tests that require simulations to be run for some amount of time before the result we want will pop out.